I am Scientific Director at OpenBiome, a non-profit stool bank based in Boston.

 MASt : University of Cambridge (2011)

 Applied Mathematics & Theoretical Physics

 BA : Williams College (2010)

-Outside of research, I serve as the President of the Harvard Chan Postdoc Association.
+During my postdoc I served as the President of the Harvard Chan Postdoc Association.
 I was a founding member of MIT’s Biological Engineering Communciation Lab, where I co-led the development of the first CommKit, a guide to communication tasks designed by scientists for scientists.
 I was also a founding member of the MIT Biological Engineering REFS, a peer-to-peer conflict management and mentoring program, and a Diversity Chair on the department’s graduate student board.

 I’m a fan of games, including Go and thinky card games.
 I hate repeating myself, so I’m interested in the optimal way to explain rules to new players.

 I produced this list of Modern Greek vocabulary that might be helpful for learners.